Apache Kafka® cluster and host state monitoring

 - Disk IOPS: Number of disk operations per second.

-- Network bytes: Speed of data exchange over the network, in bytes per second.
+- Network bytes: Network data exchange rate, in bytes per second.

-- Network packets: Number of packets exchanged over the network, per second.
+- Network packets: Network packet rate, in packets per second.

 - Free space: Free disk space, in bytes.